Chicago Domestic Violence Defense Attorney

 Experienced Legal Counsel with the Law Office of Steven Fine

 With over two decades of legal experience, our legal team is capable of handling even the most complex domestic battery cases.
 Our founding attorney Steven H. Fine possesses the legal insight from both sides of the courtroom, giving his clients the advantage of having the comprehensive knowledge of the Illinois legal system on their side.
-Don’t let a simple misunderstanding ruin your life, seek experienced legal assistance from our criminal defense lawyer now.
+Don’t let a simple misunderstanding ruin your life, seek experienced legal assistance from our domestic violence lawyer now.

 Contact our firm at (312) 436-0638 for a complimentary consultation.

 I can honestly say he is a great criminal lawyer that tries his hardest to beat cases.
 I was fighting a criminal case for a year & the outcome was great.
 Steven fine was A+ on my case.
 I recommend Steve fine as a great criminal lawyer.- Michelle Ball

 If you are serious about your case then give this guy a chance to defend you!!!- David H.

 He would help you with all he can and I guarantee you that you'll be happy and satisfied with the final results.
 I highly recommend him.- A. E.

 STEVEN FINE is a great lawyer and I would recommend him to anyone who is looking for a good lawyer!!!
 In a bind call Steven Fine!!!- Chris J.

 Steve did a great job on my case.
 It was my first arrest and Steve took the time to explain the process and made me feel comfortable.- Happy Client